Susan25/Getting-and-Cleaning-Data/readme.md

 ##Getting and Cleaning Data

-###[1] The Repository Overview
+###[1] The Repository Contents and Overview
-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
-Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:

-###[2] The Contents
+This repositity contain data cleaned data for data collected by [www.smartlab.ws](www.smartlab.ws).
+The experiment was composed of 30 volunteers, within a specified age bracket, that performed a variety of activities, e.g. Walking, Sitting, etc.   Triaxial acceleration information was collected via a Samsung Galaxy S II smartphone using an accelerometer and a gyroscope.

-This repository maintains the primary components of tidy data set used for analytics with respect to above stated overview.
+Furthermore, the repository maintains the primary components of tidy data set used for analytics with respect to above stated overview.
 Collectively, the below sub-sections represents a comprehensive view for reproducing and understanding the content as a whole.

-####[2.1] The Instruction List
+###[2] The Instruction List
 In order to ensure reproducable results, each of the below ordered steps must be conducted.

 1. Move raw data (found below) into your working directory under a directory called 'raw data'.